eforemeka/personal-page/content/wigdtw/week-15.md

 ## TV Series
 These are the TV shows I currently follow:
 * The Good Doctor S05 E13
 * Moon Knight S01 E03 - Steven as Mr. Knight is both hilarious and annoying.
+The Jake Lockley teaser.

+## Applications
+* Got in to the HOPLA Talent Pool so that's a plus.
+* Seminar with Support Adventure went well.
+I have an OFfice365 test to finish up in 72 hours.

 ## Miscellaneous
-W brought me her laptop to upgrade to Windows 11!
-I was so happy to see her and even happier to get her laptop upgraded.
-I love the Windows 11 interface.